shinshin86/leet.vim/README.md

 # leet.vim
-Implements leetspeak converter at Vimscript
+Implements leetspeak converter at Vimscript<br>
+This is created to learn Vimscript.